-- 2 tbsp ground flax seeds
+- 2 tablespoons ground flax seeds

 - 2 cups gluten-free flour blend (I use Bob's Red Mill brand, see note below)

-- 1 tbsp baking powder
+- 1 tablespoon baking powder

-- 1/2 tsp baking soda
+- 1/2 teaspoon baking soda

-- 2 tsp ground ginger
+- 2 teaspoons ground ginger

-- 1 tsp ground cinnamon
+- 1 teaspoon ground cinnamon

-- 1/2 tsp allspice
+- 1/2 teaspoon allspice

-- 1/2 tsp ground cloves
+- 1/2 teaspoon ground cloves

-- 1/4 tsp salt
+- 1/4 teaspoon salt

-Turn oven on to "warm" setting or to 200F to keep your finished waffles warm and crispy (see link to directions for this tip above).
+- Turn oven on to "warm" setting or to 200F to keep your finished waffles warm and crispy (see link to directions for this tip above).

-Turn on waffle maker to desired temperature setting.
+- Turn on waffle maker to desired temperature setting.
 Setting will vary depending on your waffle maker and how you prefer your waffles.

-Whisk almond milk, coconut oil, pumpkin puree, molasses, and ground flax seeds together in a medium-sized bowl, whisking enough to incorporate the flax seeds.
+- Whisk almond milk, coconut oil, pumpkin puree, molasses, and ground flax seeds together in a medium-sized bowl, whisking enough to incorporate the flax seeds.
 Let sit for 5-minutes.

-Whisk flour, baking powder, baking soda, ground ginger, cinnamon, allspice, ground cloves, and salt together in a large bowl.
+- Whisk flour, baking powder, baking soda, ground ginger, cinnamon, allspice, ground cloves, and salt together in a large bowl.

-Slowly add wet ingredients to the dry ingredients, mixing well until incorporated.
+- Slowly add wet ingredients to the dry ingredients, mixing well until incorporated.

-Ladle enough waffle mixture into your waffle maker so the bottom of the waffle maker is filled.
+- Ladle enough waffle mixture into your waffle maker so the bottom of the waffle maker is filled.
 Close waffle maker and cook according to your waffle maker's directions.